Hii! I am Deepjit Karmakar founder of thecommercialinfo.com, today here in this article I am gonna explain you what is inflation.

 (II) Demand-pull inflation:

-Demand pull inflation happens when the demand for goods and services outpaces supply.
-This tends to happen when the economy is strong.
-Demand pull is probably a better reflection of what happens when the economy is very close to full capacity.
-In the case of a very well functioning economy, people may feel that they have more disposable income to spend, and therefore demand for goods and services may go up.
-And if companies are operating at full capacity, they won't be able to increase their production to keep up with that demand.
-Some economist also see increasing money supply as another major causes of inflation.
+Demand-pull inflation happens when the demand for goods and services outpaces supply.
+This occurs when the economy is strong.
+Demand-pull better reflects what happens when the economy is very close to total capacity.
+If the economy is functioning efficiently, individuals may perceive an increase in their disposable income, leading to an escalation in the requisition of commodities and amenities.
+And if companies operate at total capacity, they must increase their production to keep up with that demand.
+Some people who study money think that printing more money can be a big reason for prices going up.
 Around the 70s, a new type of you came to the forefront.
-And that was posited by famous economist Milton Friedman, and his view, and he actually said this, is that inflation, primarily and everywhere is monetary phenomenon.
+And that was posited by famous economist Milton Friedman, and his view, and he said this, is that inflation, primarily and everywhere, is a monetary phenomenon.

-(Q) So, is Milton Friedman theory always right, that increasing money supply causes prices to increase?
+(Q) So, is Milton Friedman's theory always right that increasing the money supply causes prices to rise?

-Keynesian economics is all about what governments do.
-Milton Friedman is saying, well this is actually the domain of Central banks, and if you look at the response to the great financial crisis, to the pandemic, what Central banks have done globally, at least advance economies, has contributed to an increase in the amount of money supply that's available.
-And so many of the people who believe in the Milton Friedman monetary theory of inflation, suspect that because there has been such an expansion of money supply, eventually that is going to be extremely inflationary.
-The most widely used measure of inflation is an economic indicator called the consumer price index.
-It's calculated by measuring the percentage change in the price of basket of selected goods and services a typical household uses over a period of time.
-This is called basket can include the price of goods such as food, cars, furniture, and apparel, as well as the price of services such as rent, medical costs and recreational spending.
+The fundamental concept of Keynesian economics is focused on government action.
+According to Milton Friedman, this is the purview of Central banks, and if you look at the response to the Great Financial Crisis and the Pandemic, what Central banks have done internationally, or at least in advanced nations, has helped to expand the amount of money supply that is accessible.
+And so many people who believe in Milton Friedman's monetary theory of inflation suspect that because the money supply has expanded, that will eventually be highly inflationary.
+The consumer price index is a way to measure how much prices for things we buy are going up.
+It's calculated by measuring the percentage change in the price of a basket of selected goods and services a typical household uses over time.
+This is called a basket and can include the price of goods such as food, cars, furniture, and apparel, as well as the price of services such as rent, medical costs and recreational spending.

-Hyper inflation is when prices spiral out of control, within inflation rate typically increasing by more than 50% per month.
-Though many things can trigger hyperinflation, it's most commonly caused by excessive money supply and a loss of confidence in the economy or monetary system.
-In the case of the the weimar republic, in Germany, for example, post World war one, they were experiencing inflation, average information of about 300 % points per month.
+Hyperinflation is when prices spiral out of control, with the inflation rate typically increasing by more than 50% per month.
+Though many things can trigger hyperinflation, it is most commonly caused by excessive money supply and a loss of confidence in the economy or monetary system.
+In the case of the weimar republic, in Germany, for example, post World War I, they were experiencing inflation, with average information of about 300 % points per month.